Languages and Literature, Nottingham Trent University

 Project manager for a public screening and discussion event at Nottingham Contemporary 'Concerning Violence' (2014), an award-winning documentary written and directed by Swedish filmmaker, Göran Olsson.
 Followed g will by a conversation with artist, curator and educator Barby Asante and lecturer Amy Rushton, moderated by poet and researcher Panya Banjoko.
 Curated by NTU MA and PhD students Roxie Ablett, Arwa Nasser Almefawaz, Victoria Zoe Callus, Bethan Evans, and Tom Lockwood-Moran.

-Employed as Hourly Paid Lecturer, seminar leader, on the first year undergraduate module 'New Horizons' (introduction to literary theory), at Nottingham Trent University (2021).
+Employed as Hourly Paid Lecturer, seminar leader, on the first year undergraduate module 'New Horizons' (intro to literary theory), at Nottingham Trent University (2020/21).